NicerHugs/basicRouter/README.md

 ```

 We've added a single function for each route we created in the previous step, and matched the names of the functions to their corresponding value in the routes hash.
-In our `_handleRoute` function we are looking up navigated to route's function in the `routes` hash, then calling that function.
+In our `_handleRoute` function we are looking up the navigated to route's function in the `routes` hash, then calling that function.
 Now, as you navigate through the links on the page, you should notice not only that the location in the browser location bar is updated, but that the page itself changes (well, the background color does) too.
-Obviously in a useful app, our route functions would do more than just change th color of the document body.
+Obviously in a useful app, our route functions would do more than just change the color of the document body.

 ### <a name="add-dynamic-routes">Get Fancy (dynamic routes)
 At this point we've created a super basic router.
 But we are lacking some really important functionality, namely the ability to create 'dynamic' routes.